bogdanlab/fizi/README.md

 depending where you entered it.

-We currently only support Python3.
+*We currently only support Python3.6* Support for Python 3.6+ is in the works (conda dependencies amirite).

 Overview
 --------